zhenry9/ullr/docs/null-modems.rst

 There are multiple virtual null modem products available for Windows, but we'll focus on `com0com <https://sourceforge.net/projects/com0com/>`_, as it is stable as well as free and open source.
-There is a signed Windows installer available from alge at :xref:`com0com`.
+There is a signed Windows installer available from Alge at :xref:`com0com`.
 Using the signed installer avoids possible permission and security issues with Windows.

 Once com0com is installed, it is necessary to open the configuration program